syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ## Add Script Reference

-Checkout [Adding Script Reference topic](https://blazor.syncfusion.com/documentation/common/adding-script-references) to learn different ways to add script reference in Blazor Application.
-In this getting started walk-through, the required scripts are referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) externally inside the `<head>` as follows.
-Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/common/adding-script-references#enable-static-web-assets-usage) topic to use static assets in your project.
+Check out the [Adding Script Reference topic](https://blazor.syncfusion.com/documentation/common/adding-script-references) to learn different ways to add script references in the Blazor Application.
+In this getting started walk-through, the required scripts are referred to using the [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) externally inside the `<head>` as follows.
+Refer to the [Enable static web assets usage](https://blazor.syncfusion.com/documentation/common/adding-script-references#enable-static-web-assets-usage) topic to use static assets in your project.

 ### Blazor Server App